aborn/nicemacs/README.md

 # nicemacs
 A simple, stable and efficient emacs configuration!

-## emacs
+## Emacs version
-24.5+
+24.5+ (24.5, 25.1)

 ## Who can benefit from nicemacs?
-1. emacs newbie
+1. emacs newbie.
-2. elpa package release, keep stable, without elpa dependency
+2. users who don't want to depend on any elpa archives.
-3. keep simple, install from one command line.
+3. anyone who need a simple comfiguration and installation.

 ## Installation
 For unix-like system (mac & linux), open terminal, execute following command